mrandypratt/js129/assessment.md

 - **Member Access Notation**: "Dot Notation" - Must be a string with no spaces or dashes
 - **Computed Member Access Notation**: "Bracked Notation" - Will compute value and convert to string
 ### Determining Property Existence:
-- `in`: Returns true if property exists in the object's prototypal chain
+- `in`: Returns true if property exists in the object's prototypal chain, whether or not enumerable
 - `hasOwnProperty`: Returns Boolean indicating if object owns property, whether or not enumerable
-- `Object.getOwnPropertyNames()`: Returns Array of all properties, including non-enumerable (length, name).
+- `Object.getOwnPropertyNames()`: Returns Array of all owned properties, including non-enumerable (length, name).
 Good for JS inner workings, not for iterating over values
-- `Object.keys()`: Returns array of only enumerable properties
+- `Object.keys()`: Returns array of only owned, enumerable properties

 ```javascript
 let keys = Object.keys(myObject)       //  [ '7', 'false', '1,2,3', 'a-key' ]